Mountain Dale may be the coolest and weirdest and newest town in the Catskills. Meet the people behind the revitalization project.

 Town Barista: Mike Caliendo

 Hip Asbury Park coffee shop High Voltage has a new outpost in Mountain Dale.
 So new, in fact, that the storefront it occupies was empty when I visited.
-(It’s slated to open in December.)
-Co-owner Mike Caliendo, who was manning a coffee pop up in the town sculpture park for the day, walked me through the soon-to-be cafe, which has a long bar, outdoor patio, and plenty of much-needed communal space.
-The food menu takes inspiration from co-owner Sonia Jozajtis’ Polish heritage and the drinks range from handsome lattes to craft cocktails.
+(Its opening was imminent.)
+Co-owner Mike Caliendo, who was manning a coffee pop-up in the town sculpture park for the day, walked me through the soon-to-be cafe, which has a long bar, outdoor patio, and plenty of much-needed communal space.
+The food menu takes inspiration from co-owner Sonia Jozajtis’ Polish heritage, and the drinks range from handsome lattes to craft cocktails.
 When asked about the choice of location for the cafe’s second outpost, Caliendo replied: “Mountain Dale feels like the Brooklyn of the Catskills.
 Everyone’s a hustler up here, but, in terms of community, we all work together.”

 Town Picker and Shopkeep: Denny Brownell